 Senior Banyan Affiliate

-Prior to HBS, Hans worked at his family’s 4th generation trucking, warehousing and logistics business, which operates throughout the U.S. Northeast.
+Prior to HBS, Hans worked at a 4th generation family trucking & logistics business.
 Hans progressed through a four-year leadership rotation, during which he learned the “business of the business” from the ground up.
 Hans drove forklifts and 18-wheelers, supervised 2nd and 3rd dock shifts, dispatched daytime and overnight drivers, and managed the Pittsburgh PA and York PA logistic centers.
 Also while at the family business, Hans helped design and draft a family governance plan that addressed the intersecting complexities of family employment, business governance, shareholder decisions, and estate planning.

-He served as Board Member on the Initiative for Family Business and Entrepreneurship at Saint Joseph’s University, and participated in the 2-year Next Generation Leadership Institute program at the Family Business Center of Loyola University Chicago.
+Hans previously served as Board Member on the Initiative for Family Business and Entrepreneurship at Saint Joseph’s University, and participated in the 2-year Next Generation Leadership Institute program at the Family Business Center of Loyola University Chicago.

+As a Senior Banyan Affiliate, he works with Banyan as an independent consultant supporting our clients who can benefit from his expertise.
 Hans is a dual U.S./German citizen.
-He is based in Philadelphia, but periodically commutes to Metro Manila where his wife Kristine (Wharton MBA) operates a gas station and food service family business.
+He spends half his time based in Philadelphia and the other half in the Philippines (Manila), where his wife Kristine, a Wharton MBA, operates gas station and food service family businesses.
 In his free time, Hans enjoys scuba diving, hiking, and runs at least 5km every day.